techidaily/site-review-topics/source/_posts/in-2024-how-to-stop-google-chrome-from-tracking-your-location-on-samsung-galaxy-a05s-drfone-by-drfone-virtual-android.md

 - NordVPN can only spoof your IP address and will not work for geo-restricted applications.
 - Using a VPN usually affects your internet speed and can make browsing slower and more difficult.

-## Part 4: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5EKBEujWCw4?si=PwVvvervi8OrYaEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fvAC8jgs62o?si=xqEXZ7dpAXZ4sZ7A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 4: FAQs

 ### 1.What is Geolocation?